strawberry crumble cake

 - 1 tsp rose water (optional)

-- 300g strawberries (enough to densely cover the cake in one layer)
+- 300g (2 cups) strawberries (enough to densely cover the cake in one layer), halved

 1. First make the crumble: melt the butter in a small pan.
 Mix the sugar and flour in a bowl, add the hot butter and mix well.

-4. Sprinkle the crumble over the fruit to cover it generously and finish off with a little palm sugar, if using, scattered on top.
+4. Sprinkle the crumble over the fruit to cover it generously and finish off with a little pearl sugar, if using, scattered on top.